Quinn Fabray: Season 4

 Quinn returns to Lima for Thanksgiving in the eighth episode of the season, and helps to mentor the new members of New Directions as they prepare for Sectionals competition.
 Quinn is partnered with Kitty Wilde (Becca Tobin).
 Kitty convinces Quinn, whom she idolizes, that Jake Puckerman (Jacob Artist), Puck's half brother, is pressuring Marley into having sex with him.
 Quinn becomes hostile towards Jake, Santana confronts Quinn about having discovered that Kitty has given Marley laxatives in order to further Marley's bulimia.
 Quinn, who is dating one of her teachers at Yale, accuses Santana of being jealous of her and projecting her hostility in their surrogates, leading to a fight before Quinn storms out of the choir room.
 Quinn travels to New York to give Rachel helpful advice over whether or not to do a nude scene in a short film in "Naked".
 Quinn returns to Lima for Will and Emma's wedding in "I Do", and evidently single again, vents her frustrations about men.
-She and Santana get drunk at the wedding reception and sleep together, which they agree was a fun one-time, and then two time, experimentation for Quinn.
+During the wedding reception, Quinn flirts with Santana and eventually seduces her.
+After they have sex, they agree it was a fun one-time, and then two time, experimentation for Quinn.